-- 0.4 1.8 m (1.5 6 ft) for brick piers; - 0.4 2.4 m 91.5 8 ft) for reinforced concrete masonry piers; and, - 0.4 3.6 m (1.5 12 ft) (or more) for poured in place, reinforced concrete piers.
+- 0.4 1.8 metres (1.5 6 feet) for brick piers; - 0.4 2.4 metres 91.5 8 feet) for reinforced concrete masonry piers; and, - 0.4 3.6 metres (1.5 12 feet) (or more) for poured in place, reinforced concrete piers.

-Extended foundation walls make a relatively simple and effective foundation for elevated structures but again must be designed with consideration for loads and pressures anticipated in the flood plain.
+Extended foundation walls make a relatively simple and effective foundation for elevated structures but again must be designed with consideration for loads and pressures anticipated in the floodplain.